Nuffle-Labs/nffl/contracts/evm/README.md

 npm run build-bls-utils
 ```

-After this, you can run the tests as usual, but using the `--ffi` flag:
+After this, you can run the tests as usual, but using the `--ffi` flag.
+Do note
+this includes some fuzzing tests, which can be a bit slow to execute.

 ```shell
 forge test --ffi # alternatively, `npm run test-ffi`